practicalparticipation/iati-datastore/README.md

 # Install development dependencies
 pip install -r requirements_dev.txt

-# Run the tests  (these tests use an in-memory sqlite db)
+# Run the tests  (You need to create a postgres database for these to use and set the connection string)
-nosetests iati_datastore
+TEST_SQLALCHEMY_DATABASE_URI=... nosetests iati_datastore

 # Create a new PostgreSQL database
 sudo -u postgres psql -c "CREATE DATABASE iati_datastore"